 306 rooms and suites feature a collection of unique amenities, including in-room smart desks, wi-fi access, and more than 8,000 square feet of av-equipped function space to cater for everything from small meetings to corporate conferences.

 Dining options at Marriott Gaslamp Quarter are unparalleled among San Diego hotels.
 Soleil K serves fresh, innovative cuisine, Latitude Lounge serves as a friendly local hangout, and altitude sky lounge offers custom cocktails and a panoramic 22nd-story view of the city skyline.

 Marriott Gold & Platinum members and guests staying on the Concierge floors have access to the Club Lounge.
 Expect an excellent lounge in terms of food offerings and service.
-Breakfast consists of scrambled eggs, bacon, oatmeal, cut fruit, and the usual breads and dry cereals.
+Breakfast consists of scrambled eggs, bacon, oatmeal, cut fruit, and the usual bread and dry cereals.
 Much like any domestic Marriott lounge.
 The club lounge is, however, rather too small for the hotel and can get very busy.
 This club lounge is open for breakfast only on weekends.

 3. Marriott Marquis Marina

 Marriott Marquis Marina was built in 1984.
 Its advantages are a resort-y feel on the marina with a brilliant freeform tropical pool.
 This feature makes it a great hotel for a weekend break or to extend your conference stay.